renatootescu/ETL-pipeline/README.md

 Educational project on how to build an ETL (Extract, Transform, Load) data pipeline, orchestrated with Airflow.

 An AWS s3 bucket is used as a Datalake in which json files are stored.
 The data is extracted from a json and parsed (cleaned).
-It is then transformed/processed with Spark (PySpark) and loaded/stored in a Mongodb database which has the role of the Data Warehouse.
+It is then transformed/processed with Spark (PySpark) and loaded/stored in either a Mongodb database or in an Amazon Redshift Data Warehouse.

 The pipeline architecture - author's interpretation: